 Bally’s Twin River has always felt under pressure to compete with casinos in Connecticut and, in the last three years, Massachusetts.
 It’s big enough, just not classy enough to be in the same “resort” league as Encore Boston Harbor or Connecticut’s two casinos.

-It’s still a good place to gamble.
-And after the expansion, it will have added a projected 40,000 square feet to the gambling floor, a 10,000-square-foot spa, and what is described as an “enhanced food hall area.”
-It is already one of the largest casinos in the country and New England.
+After the expansion, it will have added a projected 40,000 square feet to the gambling floor, a 10,000-square-foot spa, and what is described as an “enhanced food hall area.”
+It is already one of the largest casinos in the New England and the countr.y.

 In 1974, the Rhode Island Lottery was approved.
 The first ticket for “The Lot” game is sold for 50¢.
 It’s a weekly game with a top prize of $50,000.
-Lottery’s first drawing for The Lot game is held at the State House.
+The lottery’s first drawing for The Lot game is held at the State House.

-After introducing instant scratch games in the late 80s, a near tragedy occurred.
+A near tragedy occurred after introducing instant scratch games in the late 80s.
 An ice storm causes the Lottery Headquarters roof to collapse, with everyone leaving safely.
-However, sales were not interrupted, and within one day, the relocation of offices was complete.
-All services were available at temporary Headquarters in the Abacus Building, located at 1210 Pontiac Avenue in Cranston.
+However, sales were not interrupted, and within one day, offices were relocated.
+All services were available at the temporary Headquarters in the Abacus Building at 1210 Pontiac Avenue in Cranston.

 The Rhode Island Lottery is the largest voluntary source of income for the StStateRhode Island lottery offers a wide range of interstate and intrastate lotto games, including Mega Millions and Powerball, as well as keno, instant scratchers, and pull-tab games.
 Betters must purchase all tickets from land-based retailers.
 The lottery website doesn’t serve beyond providing Rhode Island residents with up-to-date general information and the latest lotto draw results.